amboxer21/overruns_monitor.rb/README.md

 A script to monitor overruns on the Sangoma cars on MTT's MGs.

 #### Testing
 Push the output of the ifconfig command into a file called `ifconfig.txt`.
-Now run your test version of the production script with a 5 second pause.
-While the script is running, edit one of the wireless interfaces' overruns - once every 5 seconds.
+Now run your test version of the production script with a `5 second pause`.
+While the script is running, edit one of the wireless interfaces' overruns - once every `5 seconds`.
 On the 10th time, the script should echo a message to stdout - "Overruns are incrementing on server_name";

 ##### Testing output